graphcommerce-org/graphcommerce/.changeset/old-bears-push.md

 ---
-"@graphcommerce/magento-product": major
+'@graphcommerce/magento-product': major
 ---

-Removed legacyProductRoute from GraphCommerce
+Removed the `legacyProductRoute` configuration option from GraphCommerce